 Fulmer reported a 98% accuracy rate in classifying the test companies one year prior to failure and an 81% accuracy rate more than one year prior to bankruptcy.

-Business Bankruptcy Prediction – BLASZTK SYSTEM (CANADIAN 1984)
+Business Insolvency Prediction – BLASZTK SYSTEM (CANADIAN 1984)

 This is the only business failure prediction method outlined here that was not developed using multiple discriminate analysis.
 This system was developed by William Blasztk in 1984.
 The essence of the system is that the financial ratios for the company to be evaluated are calculated, weighted and then compared with ratios for average companies in that same industry as given by Dunn & Bradstreet.
 One of this method’s strengths is that it does compare the company being evaluated with companies in the same industry.

 This model is recommended by the Ordre des compatables agrees des Quebec (Quebec CA’s) and according to its developer is used by over 1,000 CA’s in Quebec.

 This model was developed under the direction of Jean Legault of the University of Quebec at Montreal, using step-wise multiple discriminate analysis.
 Thirty financial ratios were analyzed in a sample of 173 Quebec manufacturing businesses having annual sales ranging between $1-20 million.

 The model takes the following form -: